ibm-cloud-docs/mqcloud/learn/mqoc_security.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# MQ on IBM Cloud Security
+# Security
 {: #mqoc_security}

-Learn about the security features provided with MQ on IBM Cloud.
+Learn about the security features provided with IBM MQ on Cloud.

 {:shortdesc}